| |

 seventh century BC, which became known as the Pentapolis:

-founded upon the oracular advise of Apollo at Delphi, by the Greeks
+invaded upon the oracular advise of Apollo at Delphi,

 Greece with livestock, grain, wine and the unique Cyrenaican plant silphium.